golobluka/Fake-news-generation-from-FA-KES-dataset/README.md

 # Fake-news-generation-from-FAK-ES-dataset
-This repository contains the work I conducted as a student at IJS (Inštitut Jožeta Štefana).
-The goal was to utilize large language models (LLMs) to produce synthetic news articles that are falsely constructed, leveraging the language comprehension capabilities of LLMs.
+This is the work I did while working as a student in IJS (Inštitut Jožeta Štefana).
+The intent is to use LLMs to generate false synthetic news articles, by using language understanding of LLMs.

+There are some privacy issues related to publicizing my project's source code.
+Because of this, **two Python files that provide prompts and basic source code were removed** (the files `generating_new_article.py` and `fake_datector.py`) , and only the results are present.
+This might change in the future, but for now, everybody who wants the main source code needs to contact me.

-The articles are created from FA-KES, a dataset focused on fake news related to the Syrian war.
-Both the synthetic data and additional comments can be found in the Report_final file.
+The articles are generated from FA-KES, a fake news dataset about the Syrian war.

-The code encompasses three primary steps:
+The three basic steps in this code are:

-- Article generation, where the data is saved into the changed_articles folder.
-This folder contains the original articles, their modified versions, and fact tables for the data generated in various ways.
+1) Article generation from which we save the data into the folder `changed_articles`.
+Here there are the original and transformed articles and their facts tables for data, generated in different ways.
-- Detection, which employs a technique known as fact verification, with results being saved in saved_results.
-- Result analysis from the detection process, which is performed in analysis.ipynb.
+2) Detection (which uses the method called fact verification) that saves the results in `saved_results`.
+3) Analysis of results from detection.
+This is done in `analysis.ipynb`.

+In the folder `saved_prints` I saved some of the printed output, that gives the outputs of LLMs.
+I used these prints to understand how the code works.
+It is hard to understand if you do not have the source code